 During my tour of duty with the staff of COMSTSFE in Yokohama, Japan, I would do really well for a period of time, then go out on liberty, and tie one on.
 It usually brought me to the attention of my superiors through a Shore Patrol (Military Police) report.
 The Shore Patrol and I became very familiar with each other.
 The red light district and I as kin to each other and I certainly do not say this with pride.
 As I pen these words I do not encourage anyone to attempt to imitate my actions, prior to my salvation, but rather to adhere to God's Word; to shun that which is evil and cling to that which is good.
 May these words help someone to avoid the pitfalls I experienced in my own life and introduce someone to a better way through Christ Jesus.

-In Japan I came to a crossroads in my life and another court martial.
-I ended up in a Naval hospital with my life on the line, after another bout with alcohol and its affects.
+In Japan I came to a crossroads in my life when I ended up in a Naval hospital with my life on the line, after another bout with alcohol and its affects.
 It is not with relish that I reveal this but hope it will somehow be a benefit to someone.
 Many aspects of my life I have chosen not to reveal and will take to the grave with me.

 I now have a scar on my left side where the knife had made its entry.
 I carry this reminder of what God brought me out of.
 I also have a scar across my belly, still visible today, where they performed exploratory surgery to see what damage had been done.
-I can tell you that it was a lonely time in my life lying on the operating table not knowing what would happen.
-I turned to the God of my childhood and made three promises if He would spare me: I would quite drinking, quit using foul language, and become more religious.
+I readily remember, even today, that it was a lonely time in my life lying on the operating table not knowing what would happen.
+I turned to the God of my childhood and made three promises; if He would spare me: I would quite drinking, quit using foul language, and become more religious.
 Four months later, to my shame, I was drinking again.

 I was told that I was fortunate to be alive.
 God did His part but I for ten years reneged on mine.
 I do not encourage anyone to take such a chance for no one knows the hour in which they will leave this world.
 I thank God for His mercy, that was extended, but I believe I most assuredly pushed it to the hilt.

 One Sunday morning Billy Graham, unannounced, came into our room.
 This was the second time I had seen him in person.
-The other time was in Booth Camp but I could not see him well at that time because I had left my glasses in the barracks and he was a good distance away.
-Those visits made such an impression on me that they are just as clear today as if they only recently happened.
+The other time was in Booth Camp but I could not see him well at that time because I had left my glasses in the barracks and he was a good distance away speaking to us recruits.
+Those visits made a great impression on me and are as clear today as if they only recently happened.
 I received a Summary Court Martial for misconduct in regards to the stabbing incident but was cleared of the charges.

 I was sent from Japan to Korea as a temporary replacement for a Chief Petty Officer in the capacity of a Naval Boarding Officer for MSTSFE.
 It was a plush job.
 The first time I went to Pusan I flew from Seoul in a small aircraft that I thought was going to fall apart coming into Pusan from over the sea.
 The second time I was sent to Pusan I endured an eight-hour train ride from Seoul to Pusan to avoid that hair raising flight.
 I never did get use to flying but had to endure it while in the military.